javimarlop/spdynmod/README.md

 The stable version can be found on [CRAN](http://cran.r-project.org/web/packages/spdynmod/index.html)

+An online version with a Graphical User Interface can be found at the following [link](http://95.85.28.225/ocpu/library/spdynmodocpu/www/).

 ## How to install the spdynmod R library

 ```
 install.packages('spdynmod')
+devtools::install_github('javimarlop/spdynmodocpu') # Graphical User Interface version
 ```

 ## How to install the development version of the library